 12. Know the Tide and Swell

-The weather forecast is essential for any landscape, but in case of seascapes, you need to add tide and swell into the equation.
+The weather forecast is essential for any landscape photography.
+But in the case of seascapes, you need to add tide and swell into the equation.
 This information is crucial for planning and actions in-field.

 Every location has different land features.
 This means that some areas will only work in low tide.
-For instance, the rock platform near the Hornby Lighthouse in New South Wales, Australia, is only accessible during the low tide.
+For instance, the rock platform near the Hornby Lighthouse in New South Wales, Australia, is only accessible during that period.

 On the contrary, Bombo Quarry works best during the high tide.
 During the low tide, it has too many rocks and nothing to compensate.

-Some spots work equally well during both low and high tide, but provide the best experience only during the large swell (big waves).
+Some spots work well during both low and high tide.
+But they might provide the best experience only during the large swell (big waves).
 You need to know the area in advance to make decisions.

 You can also ask a local photographer or read a photography guide for that exact location.

 The other important factor is to know the tendency.
 Even if you can stand on the rock the minute you arrive, it doesn’t mean it’ll be safe in 20 minutes as the tide may be rising.

-The important thing about the swell is to know that waves become temporarily much bigger during sunrise when the Sun has just appeared.
+The important thing about the swell is to know that waves become much bigger during sunrise when the Sun has just appeared.

 11. Maximize Depth of Field

-Let’s talk settings.
+Let’s talk about camera settings.
 Depth of field is one of the most important technical parameters of the photo.
 For a landscape and all of its sub-genres, it should cover the whole area of the picture.

 Depth of field correlates with the f-number and the focal length.
 To have a photo in focus everywhere, you need at least f/8.
-Typically, lenses have the best performance at f/11 – f/13 and some of them at f/16, which is the smallest aperture you can use.
+Lenses often have the best performance at f/11 – f/13.
+Some of them at f/16, which is the smallest aperture you can use.

 Smaller apertures (bigger f-numbers) will produce blurred images due to the diffraction.

-Many internet resources say that you should calculate hyperfocal range and focus there, but in my experience, that’s overkill.
+Many internet resources say that you should calculate the hyperfocal range and focus there.
+But in my experience, that’s overkill.
 Just focus anywhere around 1/3 into the frame, and that’ll do.